pymeasure/pymeasure/docs/tutorial/graphical.rst

        sys.exit(app.exec())

-If we run the script above without any paramater, you will have the graphical user interface example.
+If we run the script above without any parameter, you will have the graphical user interface example.
 If you run as follow, you will use the command line mode:

 .. code-block:: bash